Rainbow Mountain closed until further notice

 UPDATE: Vinicunca is once again open to tourists!

-Tourist access to Cusco’s Rainbow Mountain was closed last week by the surrounding communities amid long-running disputes about management of the world-famous attraction.
+Tourist access to Cusco’s Rainbow Mountain was closed in March 2022 by the surrounding communities amid long-running disputes about management of the world-famous attraction.

 Community leaders from Pitumarca, in Cusco’s Canchis province, and Cusipata, in the province of Quispicanchi, decided to close the two access route to the tourist attraction over disputes about land rights and entry fees.